Black Crater: Geology

 Cinder cones also occur at 250 ft and 350 ft above the northern and northeastern flanks, respectively; they are well-preserved without current glaciers but show some evidence of weathering.
 A crater on the northwestern slope is named Latta Crater after John Latta, an early settler in the region.
 The two Matthieu Lakes (located on the southern side of the volcano near its summit) are named after the French Canadian pioneer François X. Matthieu, another early settler in Oregon.
 Lava deposits from Black Crater are slightly porphyritic; they consist of sparse plagioclase and clinopyroxene and contain 55 to 57 percent silica.
 The volcano produced a lava flow that reaches north and northeast of the summit for about 4 to 5 km.
 This lava extends from a central volcanic plug made of microdiorite.
 Due to the erosion, lava has irregular joints.

 A normal fault occurs on the western side of the volcano, trending north–south.
 A fault scarp runs along the northern side of the volcano to the south, corresponding to an eruption at the Matthieu Lake fissure that occurred about 15,000 years ago, independent of Black Crater.
 The eruption was fed by a dike that could have reached the surface by the fault.
 The Matthieu Lake fissure runs for about 8.5 km, trending north–east from north of North Sister until Black Crater.
 Made of basaltic andesite and andesite with silica content ranging from 53.5 to 60%, the fissure sees increasing crystallization of its products moving south with decreasing amounts of crystals and phenocrysts.
 The fissure consists of cinder cones and agglutinated volcanic vents that erupted cinders, volcanic bombs, and thick lava flows.
 The fissure has been covered by glaciers.

 Nearby features

 The promontory Windy Point, which is made up of basaltic andesite lava and cinder, sits at the northwestern base of Black Crater.
-From there, Mount Washington can be seen, as well as basaltic andesite lava from the Yapoah cinder cone volcano and a lava field produced by Belknap Crater.
+From there, Mount Washington can be seen, as well as basaltic andesite lava from the Yapoah Crater and a lava field produced by Belknap Crater.
 Belknap also erupted a heavy deposit of ash and scoria that covered the area between Black Crater and Dry Creek to the north.
 The Sixmile Butte lava field, which formed during the Pleistocene, consists of ten cinder cones between Black Crater and Black Butte.
 These cones erupted basaltic andesite, which was deposited prior to the glacial advance at Suttle Lake.
 The field encompasses about 25 sqmi.
 Southwest of Black Crater in Lane County, there is a small crater called Harlow Crater, named after M.H.
 Harlow, former President of the McKenzie toll road.